Exercises

 Exercise 5: Visualization of neural networks 1

 We know that the output of the convolutional layers has the same number of dimensions as the inputs.
 If the activation function is the sigmoid, the output values stay within $[0,1]$ and can also be interpreted as images.
 Use the same network as before but replace ReLU by sigmoid activation functions.
-Load the model from data/mnist_sigmoid.bson (you can check that the model accuracy is 0.9831).
+Load the model from data/mnist_sigmoid.jld2 (you can check that the model accuracy is 0.9831).

 For all digits, select the first five samples from the training set of this digit.
 Then create $5\times 5$ graph (there will be 10 of them for each digit), where each column corresponds to one sample.
 The rows should be: